mr-yamraj01/krosstask/README.md

 # krosstask
-for submittion of the tasks of kross
+for submittion of the tasks of koss